amirih/Master-Thesis/README.md

 # Master-Thesis

 ### Warning:
-* These codes are not cleaned to eliminate functions overhead and others.
+* The sourcecode is not cleaned intentionally to eliminate functions overhead and unwanted optimizations.
 * What do I mean about cleaned code? -> a maintainable code, an easy-to-read code, reviewable code.